futurestages/OnBoardXR_Landing_Page/docs/creating-a-show.md

 As with any online community, we have a zero tolerance policy for harassment, hate speech and spam.
 As a rule, we do not allow unsolicited feedback or criticism.

+## Phases of Participation
+OnBoardXR participants bring first-prototypes to life at the cutting edge of web-based virtual reality in a combined showcase.

+**2023 Showcases**
+- May 8-22
+- October 2-16

+**Timeline**
+* Accepting Proposals up to 1 month before Showcase
+* Attend 15-minute Overview and Q&A 1 month before Showcase
+* 2-week Build
+* 2-week Showcase

 ## Participation Requirements & Support
 | Requirements      | Support |
 | ----------- | ----------- |